LunarVim/starter.lvim/README.md

 Next run `:GoInstallBinaries` and this will install all the necessary binaries which the plugin uses.

-If you set the `GOIDE_CONFIG.rayx_gonvim_format_on_save` to `true` (`true` is the default), then an autocmd will be registered so that when you save the a `*.go` file it will run the plugin with auto format.
+If you set the `GOIDE_CONFIG.rayx_gonvim_format_on_save` to `true` (`true` is the default), then an autocmd will be registered so that when you save a `*.go` file it will run the plugin with auto format.

 One of the options that is very useful for some is the `max_line_len` which uses a program called `golines` to make sure your code is a max length of character (based on the configuration option set).
 To change the plugin setup